Hakuverse/ICT304/assignment/docs/SYSTEM_DESIGN.md

   implementation does not apply feature scaling (e.g. `StandardScaler`) before Logistic Regression — a known simplification, not yet accounting for scale differences between features like `attendance_pct` (0–100) and `failures` (0–3).
-- **Risk Prediction Model → Recommendation Engine:** the engine receives the *raw* (unscaled) feature values, the predicted label, and the active mode, and only runs its weakest-factor analysis when the label is High Risk (a Low Risk student gets a "no urgent intervention" message, not a forced recommendation — see `test_low_risk_gives_no_intervention_message` in the test suite).
+- **Risk Prediction Model → Recommendation Engine (planned):** the design is for the engine to receive the *raw* (unscaled) feature values, the predicted label, and the active mode, running its weakest-factor analysis only when the label is High Risk.
+Not yet implemented — see the "Implementation status" note above.
 - **Recommendation Engine → Dashboard:** returns a small structured result (predicted label, confidence, weakest actionable factor, recommendation text) that the dashboard renders per student, and aggregates into the sorted class-wide table for the bulk-upload path.